United States Air Forces Europe (USAFE) at Wheelus Air Base

 The Seventeenth Air Force

 Wheelus was the primary home to USAFE’s 17th Air Force from 1956 to 1959.
-During the early to mid1950s the units and equipment of the USAFE Seventeenth Air Force, which served USAFE from 1953 to 1996 and which was initially based at Rabat, Morocco, were progressively enlarging.
+During the early to mid 1950's the units and equipment of the USAFE Seventeenth Air Force, which served USAFE from 1953 to 1996 and which was initially based at Rabat, Morocco, were progressively enlarging.
 With the expansion of the command into Greece, Italy and Turkey, it was decided that headquarters of the Seventeenth Air Force would be moved to a more central position.
 In August 1956, the headquarters of the Seventeenth Air Force was reassigned from Morocco to Wheelus Air Base, allowing for increased space for the force and a more convenient and strategic position6.
 The Seventeenth Air Force remained headquartered at Wheelus until November 1959, when it was redeployed to Ramstein Air Base in West Germany7.

 The 58th Aerospace Rescue and Recovery Squadron

-The 58th Aerospace Rescue and Recovery Squadron was based at Wheelus from 1952 through 1970, from its activation till the loss of Wheelus base rights after the overthrow of the Libyan monarchy in 1969 (apart from a brief halt in its activities from September 1960 to June 1961).
+The 58th Aerospace Rescue and Recovery Squadron was based at Wheelus from 1952 through to 1970.
+This was from its activation till the loss of Wheelus base rights after the overthrow of the Libyan monarchy in 1969 (apart from a brief halt in its activities from September 1960 to June 1961).
 The 58th’s mandate was to fly search and rescue missions over areas of the Middle East, Africa, and Southern Europe.
 It also assisted by standing on alert during the manned space missions of the 1960’s, and emergency aid in the event of natural disasters in the region8.
-In a notable event, during the North African Flood Disaster of 1969 which killed 600 people and displaced over a quarter of a million people in Tunisia and Algeria9, three Sikorsky HH-3E Jolly Greens from the 58th Aerospace Rescue and Recovery Squadron at Wheelus flew into flood-ravaged Tunisia and saved the lives of at least 433 people trapped in high waters10.
+In a notable event, during the North African Flood Disaster of 1969, which killed 600 people and displaced over a quarter of a million people in Tunisia and Algeria9, three Sikorsky HH-3E Jolly Greens from the 58th Aerospace Rescue and Recovery Squadron at Wheelus flew into flood-ravaged Tunisia and saved the lives of at least 433 people trapped in high waters10.

 USAF 58th Rescue and Recovery Squadron assisting in Rescue, from ‘Floods in Tunisia (1969)’ - Video.
 British Pathe.